glushenkovIG/lifeos/Initiation.md

 to begin with we will be based on JB Peterson research and Maps of Meaning book, with big.
 5 o, internal dialogues, value structures and maps, life-long games with life-long partners theory etc, than we will teach ai to help us in every aspect of life, individual, group, city and nation wide.

 create a comprehensive description of those aspects with a uml scheme in this github, make it compatible with worldos github

-Note: Social OS (previously referred to as "hypersocial") is a separate repository that focuses exclusively on the social aspects of life.
-Life OS interfaces with Social OS but does not contain it.

-and IDP is the identity delegation protocol